Dream Industrial Real Estate Invest Trst (TSE:DIR.UN) Price Target Raised to C$15.00

-Dream Industrial Real Estate Invest Trst (TSE:DIR.UN) had its price target boosted by equities research analysts at TD Securities from C$14.50 to C$15.00 in a report released on Friday, BayStreet.CA reports.
-The firm currently has a “buy” rating on the stock.
-TD Securities’ target price would suggest a potential upside of 13.12% from the company’s current price.
+Dream Industrial Real Estate Invest Trst (TSE:DIR.UN) had its price target hoisted by Raymond James from C$14.50 to C$15.00 in a report issued on Friday, PriceTargets.com reports.
+They currently have an outperform rating on the stock.

-A number of other equities analysts have also weighed in on DIR.UN.
-Royal Bank of Canada increased their target price on Dream Industrial Real Estate Invest Trst from C$12.50 to C$13.50 and gave the stock an “outperform” rating in a research note on Monday, November 9th.
-Canaccord Genuity raised their price objective on Dream Industrial Real Estate Invest Trst from C$12.00 to C$13.50 in a research note on Thursday, November 5th.
-CIBC raised their price objective on Dream Industrial Real Estate Invest Trst from C$13.00 to C$14.25 in a research note on Monday, February 1st.
-Raymond James restated an “outperform” rating and set a C$14.50 price objective on shares of Dream Industrial Real Estate Invest Trst in a research note on Monday, February 1st.
-Finally, Scotiabank raised their price objective on Dream Industrial Real Estate Invest Trst from C$12.50 to C$14.00 in a research note on Thursday, November 5th.
+A number of other research analysts have also recently commented on the company.
+TD Securities boosted their price target on Dream Industrial Real Estate Invest Trst from C$14.50 to C$15.00 and gave the stock a buy rating in a report on Friday.
+Scotiabank upped their price objective on Dream Industrial Real Estate Invest Trst from C$12.50 to C$14.00 in a report on Thursday, November 5th.
+CIBC upped their price objective on Dream Industrial Real Estate Invest Trst from C$13.00 to C$14.25 in a report on Monday, February 1st.
+National Bank Financial reaffirmed an outperform rating and set a C$13.75 price objective on shares of Dream Industrial Real Estate Invest Trst in a report on Monday, February 1st.
+Finally, Canaccord Genuity upped their price objective on Dream Industrial Real Estate Invest Trst from C$12.00 to C$13.50 in a report on Thursday, November 5th.
+Six investment analysts have rated the stock with a buy rating, The company has a consensus rating of Buy and a consensus target price of C$14.57.

 Dream Industrial Real Estate Invest Trst Company Profile